Carlos Malcolm: Life and career

 With independence looming in the future the Government of Jamaica resolved to develop its native talent in the visual and performing arts.
 Malcolm (invited by Sonny Bradshaw) was among the first cadre of writers, producers and musicians to develop and showcase local talent in the performing arts on live shows broadcast from local theatres, produced by the newly constructed Jamaica Broadcasting Corporation.
 As Head Arranger in the Variety Department, Carlos Malcolm was the first arranger to write formal arrangements of Jamaica Ska music.
 Many of the early Ska musical arrangements for singers were "head arrangements" improvised by the accompanying musicians "at the mike."
-Malcolm would transcribe music from 7-inch 45RPM records and formally re-arrange the music for the JBC Studio Band to accompany singers on live shows.
+Malcolm would transcribe music from 7-inch 45 rpm records and formally re-arrange the music for the JBC Studio Band to accompany singers on live shows.
 The popular Jamaican Hit Parade program partially developed by Malcolm, spawned and influenced the careers of many Jamaican artists such as Jimmy Cliff and Bob Marley, who later became international Jamaican music icons.

 Along with musicians such as Bertie King and Lennie Hibbert, Malcolm formed a short-lived school of jazz with the aim of producing home-grown jazz musicians who could make music that would sell overseas; recorded music at that time was mostly imported.

 In addition to his contract at the Jamaica Broadcasting Corporation (JBC), Malcolm also worked as a composer and arranger for other clients such as the Jamaica Little Theatre Movement for whom he created the original musical for the libretti of two pantomimes: Banana Boy in December 1958 (libretto by Ortford St John) and Jamaica Way in 1960– libretto by Samuel Hillary.
-In 1962 Malcolm became the first musical director of the Jamaica National Dance Theatre Company created by Dr. Rex Nettleford of the University of the West Indies, for which Malcolm and Oswald Russell created original works for the debut performance of the Company at the Inaugural Celebrations of Jamaica's Independence.
+In 1962 Malcolm became the first musical director of the Jamaica National Dance Theatre Company created by Rex Nettleford of the University of the West Indies, for which Malcolm and Oswald Russell created original works for the debut performance of the Company at the Inaugural Celebrations of Jamaica's Independence.

 In 1963 Eon Production went to Jamaica to film Dr. No, the first James Bond movie, and employed Carlos Malcolm to write incidental tropical music for the film.
 He was appointed Director of "Island Content" of the musical score.

-Prior to forming his own band, Carlos Malcolm's music company, Carmal, created musical commercial jingles for several American and English brand products publicized by advertising agencies in Kingston: Vick's VapoRub, Shell Oil, Texaco Oil, Tek Toothbrushes, Milo Cup of Health, Berger Paints, Maxwell House Coffee and many more.
+Prior to forming his own band, Carlos Malcolm's music company, Carmal, created musical commercial jingles for several American and English brand products publicised by advertising agencies in Kingston: Vick's VapoRub, Shell Oil, Texaco Oil, Tek Toothbrushes, Milo Cup of Health, Berger Paints, Maxwell House Coffee and many more.